-Be aware that pedestrians have the right of way on crosswalks (Zebra crossings) in cities, towns and villages if they are not controlled by traffic lights.
+Be aware that pedestrians have the absolute right of way on crosswalks (Zebra crossings) in cities, towns and villages when they are not controlled by traffic lights.
 In residential areas with speed limits of 20kph/12mph, pedestrians have right of way at all tmes.

 When renting a car, be aware that most cars have manual transmissions.

 Helmets are required for all motorized two-wheelers, for tricycles (trikes) and quads.